antarctica/MeshiPhi/docs/source/sections/Configuration/Configuration_overview.rst

 ######################################

-In this section we will outline the standard structure for a configuration file used in all portions of the PolarRoute software package.
+In this section we will outline the standard structure for a configuration file used in all portions of the MeshiPhi software package.

 Each stage of the route-planning process is configured by a separate configuration file.
 The configuration files are written in JSON, and are passed to each stage of the